The fourth annual Empowerment Day Conference was held on March 7, 2020.

 With incredible keynote speakers and breakout sessions facilitated by successful business professionals, nearly 200 aspiring business professionals came away from the event feeling empowered, enlightened and better connected with alumni and Cincinnati's business community.

 Thanks to all the partners, faculty, staff and students who made it such a great success.
+Read the full recap of the event on the Lindner news page.

 Marianne W. Lewis, PhD, is the tenth dean and professor of management at the Carl H. Lindner College of Business University of Cincinnati.
 Previously, she has served as dean of the Cass Business School, City, University of London and as a UK Fulbright.
 Lewis has earned numerous teaching and research awards throughout her academic career.
 An international expert on organizational paradoxes, her research explores tensions and competing demands surrounding leadership and innovation.
 She applies her renowned paradox lens across such diverse contexts as strategy, product development, organizational change, governance and technology implementation.
 Her paper, “Exploring paradox: Toward a more comprehensive guide,” received the Academy of Management Review Best Paper Award in 2000 and is among the most cited in the field.
 Her work appears in such top journals as the Harvard Business Review, Academy of Management Journal, Organization Science, Journal of Operations Management, and Human Relations.
 Lewis earned her MBA from the Kelley School of Business at Indiana University and PhD from the Gatton College of Business and Economics at the University of Kentucky.